 But choosing to leave Juventus for Manchester United would be a crazy decision.

 Even with Vidal among their ranks, as the potential starting XI below demonstrates, the Red Devils are a far weaker side than the Bianconeri.
 New manager Louis van Gaal is overseeing a massive rebuilding operation at Old Trafford following the disastrous David Moyes experiment.
-The shelf life of the club’s star duo, Wayne Rooney and Robin van Persie, is not too far from expiry, while in releasing Nemanja Vidic, Rio Ferdinand, Ryan Giggs and Evra, United is losing more than 2000 games worth of experience.
+The shelf-life of the club’s star duo, Wayne Rooney and Robin van Persie, is not too far from expiry, while in releasing Nemanja Vidic, Rio Ferdinand, Ryan Giggs and Evra, United are losing more than 2000 games' worth of experience.
 Those who have arrived this summer so far at a heavy cost, like Luke Shaw and Ander Herrera, will hardly transform United into instant world-beaters.

 The Red Devils failed to even qualify for the 2014-15 Champions League.
 By the time they potentially return to the knockout stages of Europe’s premier club competition, Vidal will be almost 29.

 And by then, United will still be well short of the European elite.
-Despite executive vice chairman Ed Woodward revealing that the club is so strong financially that it hasn’t set a transfer budget, van Gaal needs time to construct the next great Manchester United side.
-It is light years behind Premier League favorite Chelsea, let alone the cream of the continent - Real Madrid and Bayern Munich.
+Despite executive vice-chairman Ed Woodward revealing that the club are so strong financially that they haven’t set a transfer budget, van Gaal needs time to construct the next great Manchester United side.
+They are light-years behind Premier League favourites Chelsea, let alone the cream of the continent - Real Madrid and Bayern Munich.

 Vidal’s future should start to become clear in the next seven days.
-If he departs with his teammates for the preseason tour of Asia, then his chances of remaining increase significantly.
-Publicly Juventus stresses that he is not for sale, yet the uncertainty cannot be disguised.
+If he departs with his team-mates for the pre-season tour of Asia, then his chances of remaining increase significantly.
+Publicly, Juventus stress that he is not for sale, yet the uncertainty cannot be disguised.